The Regimen

 Find it in our Green Tea Antioxidant Cleanser

-Vitamin A is a potent antioxidant with some serious added benefits.
+Retinoid (Vitamin A) is a potent antioxidant with some serious added benefits.
 In addition to waging war on free radicals, vitamin A reduces fine lines, fills wrinkles, flattens bumps, peels impactions, lifts dark marks, to dramatically improve tone and texture.
 It’s excellent for reducing signs of aging or clearing up acne, including cystic and hormonal acne.
-Essential for even, smooth, youthful skin, vitamin A is often used in combination with other AHA brighteners for maximum results.
+Used in combination with other AHA brighteners for maximum results Retinoid is essential for even, smooth, youthful skin, .

-Find it in our multi-tiered collection of corrective serums, Wink Eye Rejuvenation Cream, and Clear Body Therapy.
+Find it in our multi-tiered collection of Corrective serums and Wink Eye Rejuvenation Cream.

 Vitamin C